-Development near pipelines - consideration of potential safety risks
+Consideration of potential safety risks

-Clause 66C of the Infrastructure SEPP aims to protect people from unacceptable levels of risk from high pressure pipelines, whilst also protecting the pipelines themselves.

-Specifically, clause 66C requires the consent authority to:
+Clause 66C of the Infrastructure SEPP also aims to protect people from unacceptable levels of risk from high pressure pipelines, whilst also protecting the pipelines themselves.
+Specifically, clause 66C(1) requires the consent authority to:

-- be satisfied that the potential safety risks or risks to the integrity of the pipeline that are associated with the development to which the application relates have been identified, and - b) take those risks into consideration in the assessment of development.
+- a) be satisfied that the potential safety risks or risks to the integrity of the pipeline that are associated with the development to which the application relates have been identified, and - b) take those risks into consideration.

-In taking 'those risks into consideration' it is acknowledged that the construction type, size, depth and the type of dangerous good within each of the high pressure pipelines listed under clause 66C will vary, resulting in each pipeline having a different risk profile.
+It is acknowledged that the construction type, size, depth and the type of dangerous gas or liquid fuel within each of the high pressure pipelines listed under clause 66C will vary, resulting in each pipeline having a different risk profile.

-There are certain types of developments such as high density residential, commercial or sensitive uses such as hospitals, schools, child care and aged care facilities which should be considered more carefully by the consent authority as they may introduce a higher or more vulnerable population near the pipelines listed under clause 66C.
+Certain types of developments, such as high density residential, commercial or sensitive uses such as hospitals, schools, childcare and aged care facilities should be considered more carefully by the consent authority as they may introduce a higher or more vulnerable population near the pipelines listed under clause 66C.